 Not sure what research topic to take on?
 You may find some ideas here:

-Search for books, e-book, articles, and other material at Western Oregon University, Summit, and beyond.
+Search for books, e-books, articles, and other materials at Western Oregon University, Summit, and beyond.

 NOTE: You can read e-books on any computer or download to your digital device.
 See: Using eBooks @ WOU

 As you search in databases, you can discover the Subject Terms (also named "Descriptors" or "Subject Headings") that are applied to articles on your topic.
 This controlled vocabulary can be a powerful way of finding everything the database has on a topic without having to sort through a lot of irrelevant material.

 However, as you can see from the examples, each database can have its own preferred terminology for the same concept.
 So, when you switch databases, make sure to check its thesaurus for the terms that will help you be successful.

 NoodleTools helps you write citations in MLA, APA, or Chicago format.
 It also has tools to create notecards, draft an outline of your paper and keep track of "To Do" tasks.
 Citations can be exported directly to your Google Drive, or to Word or other formats.